 A survey of global migrations from the transatlantic slave trade to 21st-century refugees.

-This paper adopts a broad chronological and geographical scope to examine how and why global migrations to and from Europe, Asia, Africa, the Americas and Oceania have shaped the modern world.
-It explores key themes of identity, belonging, religion, multiculturalism, xenophobia, deportation, terrorism and trauma.
+Ranging broadly across time and space, this course examines how and why global migrations to and from Europe, Asia, Africa, the Americas and Oceania have shaped the modern world.
+Themes to explore include identity, culture, belonging, religion, multiculturalism, racism, xenophobia, deportation, violence and trauma.